Do you want get healthier and leaner, just by eating real food, with no hunger? Then LCHF and this page is for you.

-Insulin is produced in the pancreas (pictured to the right).
-In large amounts insulin prevents fat burning and stores surplus nutrients in the fat cells.
-After some time (a few hours or less) this may result in a shortage of nutrients in the blood, creating feelings of hunger and cravings for something sweet.
+Insulin is produced in the pancreas.
+In large amounts it prevents fat burning and stores surplus nutrients in the fat cells.
+After some time (a few hours or less) this may result in a perceived shortage of nutrients in the blood, creating feelings of hunger and cravings for something sweet.
 Usually at that point people eat again.
 This starts the process again: A vicious cycle leading to weight gain.

 On the other hand, a low intake of carbs gives you a lower, more stable blood glucose, and lower amounts of insulin.
 This increases the release of fat from your fat stores and increases the fat burning.
 This usually leads to fat loss, especially around the belly in abdominally obese individuals.

 An LCHF diet makes it easier for the body to use its fat reserves, as their release is no longer blocked by high insulin levels.
 This may be one reason why eating fat gives a longer feeling of satiety than carbohydrates.
 It’s been shown in a number of studies: When people eat all they want on a low carb diet caloric intake typically drops